saintmili/ftp_script/README.md

 # How it works
+    1. Install `python3`, `pip`, `virtualenv` in your system.
+    2. `pip install -r requirements.txt`
-Put your data in data.py and run upload.py
+    3. Put your data in data.py and run upload.py

 # TODO
-- [ ] progress bar when uploading files
+- [x] progress bar when uploading files